BOOK REVIEW: "AN INTERVENTION ON DIGITAL ECONOMY" / measuring the value of the knowledge commons

 Sabir is a quantifier indicator (or value metric algorithm) of the social value of commons-based entities which helps to identify the value generated by individuals to the commons and evaluate it through a common denominator.
 The system is a web-of-trust of commons-based entities that regulate the entrance of a non-commons entity (e.g. Skype), which means that the network filters and discriminates players.
 Each entity gets vouchers to distribute amongst the people that contribute to them.
 Vouchers are translated into a common denominator of value and a once a person acquires them, the vouchers can be stored in a personal wallet.
 The usefulness is to exchange vouchers for rewards "in the physical world", for example, a Cheese burger from Mc Donald's or a free license for Adobe Photoshop.
 The authors argue that this system will encourage people to contribute to the commons because of the deals they can get by certain companies, and as opposed to conventional currencies, which can be transferred to one individual to another, Sabir indicator would be associated with the same individual during her whole lifetime.
 The chapter is complemented with formulas and algorithms.

-Though the intentions of the proposal tackle a very tricky aspect of the commons (its valuation and the equivalent of the value of the commons in the market economy), there are some philosophical considerations about the notion of information and knowledge as a commons that can be further evaluated.
+Though the intentions of the proposal tackle a very tricky aspect of the commons (its valuation and the equivalent of the value of the commons in the market economy), there are some philosophical considerations about the notion of information and knowledge as a commons that are pretty weak.

 The Sabir system is interesting in the sense that proposes rewarding as an incentive to keep people contributing to the commons, but at the same time prefers quantity over quality.
-Given the current corporate and government manipulations of content on the internet, as well as the many threats to human rights on the net, the right to express an opinion now means the erosion of the public commons, as the right to connectivity means loss of privacy (Gurumurthy, 2016).
+Given the current corporate and government manipulations of content on the internet, as well as the many threats to human rights on the net, expressing an opinion now means the erosion of the public commons, as being connected means our loss of privacy.
 Not all the content created by a person is benefiting the community.
 Simple examples include vandalism on Wikipedia or trolls in tweeter.

 Continuing with the idea of rewards, the Sabir project encourages Mc Donald's burgers or Adobe licenses as exchange of value.
 This is a sign that the system has been thought as transactional in nature, leaving aside responsibilities at the community level.
 Supporting open source software on one hand, and environmental and working exploitation by McDonalds is not a congruent cause.
 The example of Adobe is also incongruent.
 Creative practitioners cannot rely anymore in closed-source paid software as Adobe suit is.
 It is tremendously unsustainable and it narrows our imagination of what is graphically possible.
 If the incentive for people to write in Wikipedia is to eat in Mc Donald's, then it looks for me that the burger is not encouraging more Wikipedia articles, but perpetuating the manipulation of corporations of all the possible bridges between our offline-online lives.

 Thinking on a system for valuing contributions to the commons is an ongoing question.
 The Sabir project is making a very interesting step towards elucidating an answer and more debate is needed.
-Indeed, I think is necessary to expand the approaches for valuing Wikipedia, not necessarily as the value of the time put in by all its volunteers.
-Traditional GDP measurement would value the advertising, but Wikipedia does not have any.
+Indeed, it is necessary to expand the approaches for valuing Wikipedia, not necessarily as the value of the time put in by all its volunteers.
+Traditional value measurements would value the platform through its advertising, but Wikipedia does not have any.
 Is Wikipedia’s value the displaced revenue at Encarta, Britannica, World Book and Colliers?
 Or is Wikipedia the value to users, and the time savings it affords?
-What concept of value is appropriate, how would you implement it and measure its growth?
-The answers to whom or to what are we contributing to is rapidly changing, as open-source start-ups are constantly acquired by giant corporations.
+What concept of value is appropriate, how would we implement it, and how to measure its growth?
+The answers to who are we contributing to is rapidly changing, as open-source start-ups are constantly acquired by giant corporations.
 The value of the commons is not a measurement but an ecosystem, interweaved with larger market forces.